What Is RANDBETWEEN Formula In Excel?

 - What Is RANDBETWEEN Formula In Excel?

-- The RANDBETWEEN Excel formula results in a random integer value between the two given numbers.
-And the function recalculates every time we open or update the worksheet.
+- The RANDBETWEEN Excel formula results in generation of a random integer value between two given numbers.
+The function recalculates every time we open or update the worksheet.

 - We can use the RANDBETWEEN Excel formula to update a cell with a random number, and also to fill a cell range with random numbers.
 But for that, we must select the required cell range, type the RANDBETWEEN(), and press Ctrl + Enter to execute it.

 - While the function generates random integers, we can use it to fill cells with random decimal values, dates, and characters, using the functions such as INDEX, CHOOSE, DATE, DATEVALUE, CHAR, etc.

 The syntax of the RANDBETWEEN Excel formula is,

 - bottom: The smallest integer in the range of random numbers needed.
 It will always be lesser than the top numeric value.
 It is a mandatory argument.